 You can use naked domains with Netlify, but we recommend you always use the www version of the domain (eg.

 www.example.com) for your site.
 This makes it easier to take advantage of Netlify’s powerful CDN.

 We’ll automatically set up redirects for the alternative domain to the primary domain.
 So if you use

 example.com to do a 301 redirect to the

 www domain.
-If you assign the naked domain to your site, we’ll redirect in the opposite direction.
+If you assign the root domain to your site, we’ll redirect in the opposite direction.

 We only redirect automatically between the root domain and www.
 Not any other subdomains.
 You can configure other hostname redirection yourself as described in this article.

-You can setup domain aliases for your domain, so the same site will be rendered on several different domains.
+You can add additional custom domains to your site so the same site will be rendered on several different domains.
 You can use domain aliases together with rewrite and redirect rules to redirect or rewrite based on the hostname entered into the browser by your visitors.

 Notice something is incorrect or outdated?